 Example 2 - purchases made in the UK with UK credit card

-The Customer Relationship Manager (CRM) for a building supplies store located in the UK provides a set of information to RIS.
+The Customer Compliance Manager (CCM) for a building supplies store located in the UK provides a set of information to RIS.
 The information consists of a list of the credit card details for all cards that have been used over the last 12 months to buy £35,000 or more of goods.
 This list would constitute a ‘class of persons’.
 The authorised officer would still be able to issue an identification notice to each of the credit card companies who have issued cards on the list.

 Example 3 - funds withdrawn overseas